-Library programs reflects an increased budget from prior year, indicating a return to a program budget more reflective of prior years before cuts were initiated in 2017.
+Library programs reflects an 4% increase from the prior year, indicating a return to a program budget more reflective of prior years before cuts were initiated in 2017.
 The desire to be efficient with dollars spent on programs that are currently presented throughout the District remains a goal.
+As noted above, the 2017 programs budget was reduced resulting in the Friends' contribution representing a critical funding source in 2017.
 The Friends of the Pueblo Library District contributed \$34,500 in 2017 to fund programs District-wide.
-As noted above, the 2017 programs budget was reduced resulting in the Friends' contribution representing a critical funding source in 2017.
-Annually the Friends has contributed \$11,500 for various programs which is anticipated to help support the Summer Reading Club and the Read Out Loud program.
+Additional Friends contributions totaling \$23,050 supported the

+Summer Reading Club, the Read Out Loud program and the All Pueblo Reads project.
 In 2018, it is anticipated that the Friends will contribute just over \$50,000 in total.
-This generous donation amounts to 27% of the 2018 budgeted spending on programs.
+This generous donation amounts to 30% of the 2018 budgeted spending on programs.

-Bindery/processing supplies/services is slated to increase by 9% from 2017.
+Bindery/processing supplies/services is slated to increase by 2% from 2017.

-FACILITIES TO PROVIDE SERVICES: This section shows a 3% increase over estimated expense for 2017.
+FACILITIES TO PROVIDE SERVICES: This section shows a 5% increase over estimated expense for 2017.
 This increase is due to the upturn in property and liability insurance costs, greater investment in buildings repair and maintenance and increasing utilities costs.

-Utilities increases by 7% over 2017 estimated expenditures based on current expenses and projections.
+Utilities increases by 21% over 2017 estimated expenditures based on current expenses and projections.